MahmoudDawood/learnings/KodeKloud/Kubernetes for the Absolute Beginners – Hands-on Tutorial.md

     - `apply -f YAML-FILE` apply changes in yaml file to Pod
     - `run POD-NAME` deploys a container by creating a POD
       - `--image=IMG-SRC`
+      - `--port=PORT`
+      - `-l key=value` specify label
-      - `--dry-run=client -o yaml > FILE-NAME.yaml` *Automatically* create .yaml file for the specified pod
+      - `--dry-run=client -o yaml > FILE-NAME.yaml` *Automatically* create .yaml file for the specified pod, `--dry-run=client` ensures that command is right and resource can be created, `-o yaml` outputs resource definition in yaml extension
+      - `--expose` automatically create a ClusterIP service and exposes the pod
     - `get`
       - `pod` or `node` or `replicationcontroller` or `replicaset` or `deployment` or `service` or **`all`**
     - `edit` opens the long running configuration (In memory file by kubernetes)